bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image068.webp?raw=true"
   style="width:30%"
-  alt="Image of a CSS Box Model which content is described in the following text of this page." />
+  title="Image of a CSS Box Model which content is described in the following text of this page" alt="Image of a CSS Box Model which content is described in the following text of this page." />
 </p>